Scroll Top

 Finding A DWI Lawyer in Texas

-Driving while intoxicated (DWI) is a serious offense in Texas, and anyone caught driving while impaired can face significant penalties including legal, financial, and personal consequences.
 The state has strict DWI laws and penalties designed to discourage drivers from driving under the influence of drugs or alcohol.
 Despite these measures, however, DWI charges continue to be a significant issue in Texas.
-In this article, we will explore the rate of DWI arrests in the state over the past few years, the penalties for a DWI arrest, and discuss how getting a Texas DWI lawyer can help you beat a DWI charge.
+We will explore the rate of DWI arrests in the state over the past few years, the penalties for a DWI arrest, and discuss how getting a Texas DWI lawyer can help you beat a DWI charge.

 Rate of DWI Arrests in Texas

 According to the Texas Department of Public Safety, there were 82,597 DWI arrests in Texas in 2020.
 This number represents an increase from 2019 when there were 98,497 DWI arrests.
 The COVID-19 pandemic likely played a role in the significant decrease between 2019 and 2020 since there were much fewer people on the roads during the lockdown.
-However, the number of DWI arrests in Texas has remained relatively consistent over the past few years.

-These statistics indicate that DWI charges continue to be a significant issue in Texas.
-Despite efforts to reduce impaired driving, many drivers still choose to get behind the wheel after consuming drugs or alcohol.
 The consequences of a DWI charge can be severe, including fines, license suspension, and a criminal record.
 Additionally, a DWI conviction can have long-lasting effects on your personal and professional life, including difficulty finding employment and increased insurance premiums.

 Penalties for a DWI Arrest in Texas

-If you are charged with a DWI in Texas, the penalties you face will depend on several factors, including your blood alcohol concentration (BAC), the number of prior DWI convictions you have, and any aggravating factors, such as causing an accident or injury while driving under the influence.
-Here are the penalties for a DWI conviction in Texas:
+If you are charged with a DWI in Texas, the penalties you face will depend on several factors.
+These factors include your blood alcohol concentration (BAC), the number of prior DWI convictions you have, and any aggravating factors, such as causing an accident or injury while driving under the influence.
+Penalties escalate with severity from minor Misdemeanor DWI charges to very serious Felony DWI charges.

 • A fine of up to $2,000

-• License suspension for up to 1 year
+• Driver’s license suspension for up to 1 year

 • Mandatory alcohol education or treatment